Consent Preferences

 Running team and customer sessions in parallel

-You can run your regular Claude Code session alongside customer Bedrock sessions — the Bedrock env vars are set per-process, not globally:
+One thing we explicitly designed for: you can run your regular Claude Code session (using the team Anthropic account) alongside customer Bedrock sessions.
+They don't interfere - the Bedrock env vars are set per-process, not globally.

 You can verify which provider is active inside Claude Code with /status.